 - What do you think is going to be important to you next year and beyond?
 Think about your future goals.

-- Careers in Psychology: Opportunities in a Changing World by Tara L. Kuther and Robert D. Morgan (Wadsworth Publishing Company, 2009)
+- Careers in Psychology: Opportunities in a Changing World (Fifth Edition) by Tara L. Kuther and Robert D. Morgan (Sage Publishing, 2020)

 - Opportunities in Psychology Careers by Donald E. Super (McGraw-Hill, 2008)

-- Majoring in Psych?: Career Options for Psychology Undergraduates by Betsy L. Morgan, Ann J. Korschgen (Allyn & Bacon, 2009)
+- Majoring in Psych?: Career Options for Psychology Undergraduates (Fifth Edition) by Betsy L. Morgan and Ann J. Korschgen (Pearson, 2013)

 - Read The Five-Year Resume by Laker and Laker, and try out their career planning exercise